la2050/archive/_organizations/university-of-southern-california-mobile-environmental-media-lab-in-the-school-of-cinematic-arts.md

       https://challenge.la2050.org/entry/la-citysense-citizen-engagement-in-collection-of-air-quality-data-for-improvement-of-public-health
   year_submitted:
     - '2016'
+  org_summary:
+    - >-
+      The Mobile + Environmental Media Lab explores location-specific mobile storytelling by developing & integrating context-aware interactions & access to backstory about an environment & its citizens.
 title: >-
   University of Southern California, Mobile + Environmental Media Lab in the School of Cinematic Arts